ServusCarolus/tl-switch/README.md

 All users now will have access to running the script.

-# Step 6: Reboot
+# Step 5: Reboot
 After the install procedure is done, it is good to restart the machine before using TeXLive so that the paths for root and the users can be updated properly.

-# Step 7: Switching to and from Vanilla TeXLive
+# Step 6: Switching to and from Vanilla TeXLive
 When a user (or root) wants to enable access to vanilla TL 2019, one need only type:

     tl-switch yes